1. DeceptionConsider Lies, damned lies and statistics, part n+1. Riera-Crichton et al.

 Now remove another 62.5g of carbohydrate to leave 0g of carbohydrate (0kcals).
 It now adds up to 1,000kcals, with a percentage C/F/P split of 0/50/50.
 It's now a Very Low Carb, High Fat diet.

 So, 55g/day of fat can be Low Fat, Medium Fat, Highish Fat or High Fat.
 Which leads to...

 3. ConfusionWhen someone sees the term LCHF (Low Carb, High Fat), they think it means "Eat less carbohydrate and eat more fat".
-As changes in bodily stores are determined by Energy Balance, eating more fat leads to a slower rate of weight-loss (or even weight-gain), not a faster rate of weight-loss.
+As changes in body stores are determined by Energy Balance, eating more fat leads to a slower rate of weight-loss (or even weight-gain), not a faster rate of weight-loss.

 However, if you believe that "good" carbs like vegetable produce, legumes, whole grains and whole fruits make you fat and sick, you need to have your head examined, unless you're in the tiny percentage of the population who have genetic carbohydrate intolerance.